Project Guidelines for 2022-2023 Requests:

 - Projects should utilize The Junior League’s trained volunteers and organizational expertise.

-- Projects should be able to be completed in a single day.
-Volunteers are typically utilized for a 3 to 4-hour period, with one or more project sessions a year.
+- JLS is accepting proposals for Done in a Day Projects.
+Done In a Day Projects should be able to be completed in a single day.
+Volunteers are typically utilized for a 3 to 4-hour shift, but multiple shifts can be considered if the project will take longer than that.
+Generally, we schedule one or two project sessions a year, but if more are needed, we can take that into consideration.

-If you have questions, please contact Sativa Boatman-Sloan, Project Review and Development Chair, at email@example.com.
+If you have questions, please contact Victoria Sprenger, Project Review and Development Chair, at firstname.lastname@example.org.

 Junior League of Springfield